>

 International Standard for Water Properties

 The IAPWS-97 formulation (International Association for the Properties of Water and Steam) provides the most accurate correlations for the thermodynamic properties of water and steam.
-It replaces the previous IFC-67 formulation and is valid for:

 • Temperature range: 273.15 K (0°C) to 1073.15 K (800°C)